hlydacftc/crypto-arbitrage-analyzer/README.md

 Spread percentage

-Compares the spread percentage with the defined threshold
+Compares the spread to a defined threshold

 If the threshold is met or exceeded:

 Displays an alert

-Plays Windows beep sound
+Plays a Windows beep sound

-Logs the opportunity with full details
+Logs a detailed entry

-The script runs every 5 seconds and, after every 20 cycles, pauses for 10 seconds before resuming.
+The script checks prices every 5 seconds, and after 20 cycles, it pauses for 10 seconds before resuming.

 📈 Example Output